Green Development Standards

 The Tri-County Green Development Standards project will develop our own system based on feedback from the public, staff and industry professionals.
 The Green Development Standards will be updated regularly to reflect changes in best practices.

 The Planning Act provides a framework and legislative authority for municipalities to engage in land-use planning by creating Official Plans, Zoning By-laws, and Community Improvement Plans.
-Green Development Standards may be enabled by Official Plans and enforced through site plan and permitting process.
+Green Development Standards may be enabled by Official Plans and implemented through site plan and permitting process.

 -